-- Solar PV development does not become a key characteristic of the open extensive views from elevated ground. - The heritage value of the historic parkland estates is conserved. - Valued naturalistic habitats including rough pasture, wet heathland, stands of gorse and bracken and Carr woodland are not adversely affected. - Solar PV development does not adversely affect the sense of remoteness, wildness and tranquillity associated with the Exmoor National Park, or unacceptably impact on the striking views from the National Park into the district.
+- Solar PV development does not become a key characteristic of the open extensive views from elevated ground. - The heritage value and setting of the historic parkland estates is conserved, including the Grade II Knightshayes Court near Tiverton32. - Valued naturalistic habitats including rough pasture, wet heathland, stands of gorse and bracken and Carr woodland are not adversely affected. - Solar PV development does not adversely affect the sense of remoteness, wildness and tranquillity associated with the Exmoor National Park, or unacceptably impact on the striking views from the National Park into the district.

 This guidance will apply consistently for all Devon Character Areas where this LCT is present.

 In addition, in DCA 06: Blackdown Hills, which forms part of the Blackdown Hills AONB, it will be particularly important to respect the unspoilt rural character of the landscape.
 This area will is highly sensitive to anything greater than 'very small' in size (<1ha).